Documentation

 - A few questions about your business or project

-- Design choices — colors, typography, layout — or say "design it for me"
+- Design choices — colors, typography, and layout, starting from a curated design at freedesignmd.com — or say "design it for me"

 - A working site running on your computer within a few minutes